United States Avenue Burn Site

 Two streams, White Sand Branch and Honey (Haney) Run Brook, flow through the Burn Site and merge at the western boundary along United States Avenue before flowing through a culvert beneath United States Avenue and the railroad tracks, and into Bridgewood Lake.

-The Remedial Investigation and Feasibility Study for the Burn Site unit are complete and EPA released its final Record of Decision on September 29, 2017.
+The Remedial Investigation and Feasibility Study for the Burn Site unit were completed in 2017 and EPA released its final Record of Decision on September 29, 2017.
 The Consent Decree between EPA and Sherwin-Williams was finalized on April 16, 2019, authorizing Sherwin-Williams to proceed with the remedial design and remedial action.

 The EPA-selected remedy includes the following components: